 The Honor Code (https://policy.ufl.edu/regulation/4-040/) specifies several behaviors that are in violation of this code and the possible sanctions.
-Review the most up-to-date version of the <a href="https://orange.ncbi.nlm.ncb
+Review the most up-to-date version of the Orange Book for more information on violations of the Student Honor Code.
+If you have any questions or concerns, please consult with the course instructor.